trpc/trpc/www/docs/server/server-side-calls.md

 {
-  // this will return an error because there isn't the right context param const caller = router.createCaller({});
+  // ❌ this will return an error because there isn't the right context param const caller = router.createCaller({});

   const result = await caller.secret();
 }

 {
-  // it works because foo property is present inside context param const authorizedCaller = router.createCaller({
+  // ✅ this will work because user property is present inside context param const authorizedCaller = router.createCaller({
     user: {
       id: "KATT",